View hostels & bunkhouses by region

 Accommodation along the West Highland Way.

-The West Highland Way is generally walked from South to North, starting just north of Glasgow at Milngavie and finishing in Fort William in the highland.
-The details of bunkhouses and hostels providing self catering accommodation along the route are shown in this order in the list below .
+The West Highland Way is generally walked from South to North, starting just north of Glasgow at Milngavie and finishing in Fort William in the Highlands.
+The details of bunkhouses and hostels providing self-catering accommodation along the route are shown in this order.

 Mike Emmett has told us the story of his walk along the West Highland Way and this is included below.
 Mike bought a package that organised his week’s walking trip, booking accommodation in hotels and transporting luggage.
-However it is possible to walk using a light backpack and staying in a mixture of hostels and other accommodation.
+However, it is possible to walk using a light backpack and stay in a mixture of hostels and other accommodation.

 Eight of us, aged 66 to 72 decided this year’s Scottish adventure would be the West Highland Way.